-It would be pretty audacious of us to think we could dictate which social media platforms you should use, wouldn’t it?
-We don’t even know what industry you’re in, who your target audience is, or what types of content you’re looking to post.
+It would be pretty audacious of us to think we could dictate which social media platforms you should use, wouldn't it?
+We don't even know what industry you're in, your target audience, or what types of content you look to post.
 There are a lot of questions we would need to have answers for before we would even consider telling you which channels you should be making use of.

 LinkedIn: B2B Networking Champ

 Standing tall atop the B2B segment of social media is LinkedIn.
-If you’re a B2B service provider, or even if you just have a strong need to network in the early days to get the word out, this is the place to be.
+If you're a B2B service provider, or even if you just need to network in the early days to get the word out, this is the place to be.
 Some general statistics:

-- Most are college educated and make over 75k/year
+Most are college educated and make more than 75k per year

 Who's got it knocked?
 Dell.
 By making excellent use of the fact that LinkedIn allows product listings on company pages, Dell keeps their followers up-to-date on their latest offerings.
 They also have a great way of using strategic polls and other offers to collect contact information, then using that to make exclusive deals available only to their LinkedIn audience.
 Another aspect of their page that Dell uses to fantastic effect is social proof, in the form of reviews from other sites scrolling through a widget on the sidebar.

 Another social platform with a heavy international presence is Twitter.
 With the expansion of the character counts to 280, double the initial limit, more and more companies are expanding their presence on the channel as it's become far easier to get their messaging across.
 By the numbers:

 - Nearly 80% outside the US